katmfoo/dotfiles/readme.md

 # dotfiles

-dotfiles and scripts for setting up macos and ubuntu development environments
+dotfiles and scripts for setting up development environments

 ## macos